openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 myImage.loadImage("http://en.wikipedia.org/wiki/File:Example.jpg");
 ```

 Keep in mind that doing this will load the remotely-stored image *synchronously*, meaning your program will "block" (or freeze) while it waits for all of the data to download from the web.
-For an improved user experience, you could instead load Internet images *asynchronously* (in a background thread), using the response provided by `ofLoadURLAsync()`; a  sample implementation of this can be found in the openFrameworks *imageLoaderWebExample* graphics example.
+For an improved user experience, you could instead load Internet images *asynchronously* (in a background thread), using the response provided by `ofLoadURLAsync()`; a  sample implementation of this can be found in the openFrameworks *imageLoaderWebExample* graphics example (and check out the *threadedImageLoaderExample* as well).
 Now that you can load images stored on the Internet, you can fetch images *computationally* using fun APIs (like those of [Temboo](https://temboo.com/library/), [Instagram](http://instagram.com/developer/) or [Flickr](https://www.flickr.com/services/api/)), or from dynamic online sources such as live traffic cameras.

 #### Acquiring and Displaying a Webcam Image